karengut97/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-To dive deeper into the suspension coils and thier relevance to PSI, t-tests are performed.
+To dive deeper into the suspension coils PSI and their representation of the population, t-tests are performed.

 Our Null Hypothesis: There is **NO** statistical difference between suspension coil data mean and the population mean.

 Our Alternate Hypothesis: There **IS** a statistical difference between suspension coil data mean and the population mean.
 ******
 **PSI for All Lots:**